eBay/tsv-utils/README.md

 ### tsv-sample

 For uniform random sampling, the GNU `shuf` program is quite good and widely available.
 For weighted random sampling the choices are limited, especially when working with large files.
 This is where `tsv-sample` is useful.
 It implements weighted reservoir sampling, with the weights taken from a field in the input data.
 Uniform random sampling is supported as well.
 Performance is good, it works quite well on large files.
 See the [tsv-sample reference](docs/ToolReference.md#tsv-sample-reference) for details.

+### tsv-pretty

+tsv-pretty prints TSV data in an aligned format for better readability when working on the command-line.
+Text columns are left aligned, numeric columns are right aligned.
+Floats aligned on the decimal point and precision can be specified.
+Header lines are detecte automatically.
+If desired, the header line can be repeated at regular intervals.
+See the [tsv-sample reference](docs/ToolReference.md#tsv-pretty-reference) for details.

 ### csv2tsv